Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  besthqwallpapers
  Free logo design
  tutorialspoint
+ all the images/pictures was free.
+No license needed.

 ## Testing
 W3 validator , html and css for checking: result HTML nad CSS (show result)